 The giant fresco under the dome spreads over 28,750 sq. ft.
 It is one of the largest frescos in the world.
 It has a depiction of the Last Judgement.
 The designer was Giorgio Vasari.

 The colossal clock above the main door shows time in 24 hours.
 The clock face has only one arm.
-Paolo Uccello designed it in the fifteenth century and the clock is still in working condition.
+Paolo Uccello designed it in the fifteenth century.
+The clock is still in working condition.

-Right in front of Cathedrale di Santa Maria del Fiore is the Baptistry of St. John.
+Right in front of Cathedrale di Santa Maria del Fiore is the Baptistery of St. John.
 It has an octagonal plan.
 It is famous for its three bronze doors which depict the life of John the Baptist.
-The Baptistry dates back to 3rd or 4th century.
+The Baptistery dates back to 3rd or 4th century.
+It has a magnificent marble facade like the cathedral.